-4. Turn off your high-beam around other cars
+2. Turn off your high-beam around other cars

-It’s often necessary to use your high-beams on the long stretches of WA road, but make sure you turn them off when there is a car within 200 metres of you – either in front if you travelling in the same direction, or coming towards you – or if the oncoming vehicles headlights are dipped.
+When using your headlights on high-beam on the long stretches of road, but make sure you turn them off when there is a car within 200 metres of you – either in front if you are travelling in the same direction, or coming towards you or if the oncoming vehicle's headlights are dipped.

 3. Don't attempt to cross flooded roads

 It goes without saying that driving into water of unknown depth and current is very dangerous.
 Driving through a flooded road can also damage your engine, warp your brake’s rotors, and short circuit your car’s electric systems including those controlling windows and door locks.
 Turn around and find an alternate route.

 Top 5 road trips up north »

 4. Overtake safely

 Road-trains, trucks and caravans are common on regional roads, so you may find yourself behind a slow-moving vehicle.

 On roads with only one lane, you can overtake if the white line down the middle of the road is broken.
 Do not overtake when there is a single or double continuous white centre line.
 Before overtaking, check for oncoming traffic ahead to ensure you have enough time to overtake the vehicle.

 And if it’s a road-train you’re overtaking, allow yourself extra time as they can be up to 60 metres long.
-As a general rule – when in doubt, don’t proceed.
+When in doubt, don’t proceed.

 5. Avoid driving at dawn and dusk

 Dusk and dawn is when animals – notably kangaroos - are at their most active.
 To reduce your risk of an animal collision, avoid travelling at these times.